Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Keeping Your Cat’s Tail Healthy

-Considering that your cat uses his tail to communicate, it’s only natural that you want to help your feline keep his tail healthy and in good shape!
+Considering that cats use their tails to communicate, it’s only natural that you want to help your feline keep their tail healthy and in good shape!
 When you’re brushing your cat, don’t neglect that long tail.
-Just remember that cats don’t like having their tails handled so proceed with caution.
+Just remember that most cats don’t like having their tails handled, so proceed with caution.

 Carefully and gently brush your cat’s tail to remove any loose hairs.
-Use a slicker brush for cats that feels gentle to your cat.
-When you use a good-quality brush, your cat may enjoy having his tail brushed so much that he’ll come running when you pull the brush out!
+Use a slicker brush for cats that feels gentle on your cat’s fur.
+If you use a good-quality brush and positive reinforcement methods, your cat may learn to enjoy having their tail brushed so much that they’ll come running whenever you pull out the comb!

-If you have an outdoor cat, it’s a good idea to check its tail now and then to ensure it’s free of infection and injury.
-It’s common for an outdoor cat to get into a scuffle with another cat wherein it gets bitten on the tail.
-A bite wound can easily become infected so inspect your cat’s tail carefully.
+If you have an outdoor cat, it’s a good idea to check their tail now and then to ensure it’s free from injuries, inflammation, ticks, or any infection.
+It’s common for outdoor cats to get into scuffles with other cats and get bitten on the tail.
+A bite wound can easily become infected, so make the habit of regularly inspecting your cat’s tail carefully.
 Keep an eye out for burrs and other items that may be entangled in the fur.

 hepper cat paw divider